EOT 404 Elections 2024: A conversation with Andrew Taylor

 Emilia Rivadeneira 0:00

-The views and opinions expressed during eye on the triangle do not represent wknc or NC State.
-Student media.
+The views and opinions expressed during Eye on the Triangle do not represent WKNC or NC State Student Media (instrumental begins).

-Your dial is currently tuned to eye on the triangle on wknc 88.1 FM, HT, one?
-Thanks for listening.
+Your dial is currently tuned to Eye on the Triangle on WKNC 88.1 FM, HD-1.
+Thanks for listening (instrumental continues).

-Good morning everyone.
+Good morning everyone (instrumental fades).
 Hope you're enjoying your day.
-My name is Emilia Riva genera, host of eye on the triangle.
-And with further ado, let's get into some news.
-You Emilia,
+My name is Emilia Rivadeneira, host of Eye on the Triangle, and with further ado, let's get into some news (instrumental resumes).

-hello and welcome to wknc.
-Eye on the triangle, your source of local news, where we dive deep into the pressing issues affecting our communities.
-I'm your host, Emilia Riva genera, and today we have a very special guest joining us, Andrew Taylor, professor of political science in the School of Public and International Affairs at NC State University.
+(instrumental fades) Hello and welcome to WKNC's Eye on the Triangle, your source of local news, where we dive deep into the pressing issues affecting our communities.
+I'm your host, Emilia Rivadeneira, and today we have a very special guest joining us, Andrew Taylor, professor of political science in the School of Public and International Affairs at NC State University.
 Thank you so much for being here today.

 Andrew Taylor 1:12